wdporter/acim/src/workbook/introduction/index.md

 ::: {% endif %}

 6. The only general rules to be observed throughout, then, are: First, that the exercises be practiced with great specificity, as will be indicated.
-²This will help you to generalise the ideas involved to every situation in which you find yourself, and to everyone and everything in it.
+This will help you to generalise the ideas involved to every situation in which you find yourself, and to everyone and everything in it.
-³Second, be sure that you do not decide for yourself that there are some people, situations or things to which the ideas are inapplicable.
+Second, be sure that you do not decide for yourself that there are some people, situations or things to which the ideas are inapplicable.
-⁴This will interfere with transfer of training.
+This will interfere with transfer of training.
-⁵The very nature of true perception is that it has no limits.
+The very nature of true perception is that it has no limits.
-⁶It is the opposite of the way you see now.
+It is the opposite of the way you see now.

 ::: details Expanded

 The only general rules to be observed throughout [the training], then, are: First, that the exercises be practiced with great specificity, as will be indicated.
-²This [practicing the exercises with specificity] will help you to generalise the ideas involved [in the training] to every situation in which [situation] you find yourself, and to everyone and everything in it [the situation].
+This [practicing the exercises with specificity] will help you to generalise the ideas involved [in the training] to every situation in which [situation] you find yourself, and to everyone and everything in it [the situation].
-³Second, be sure that you do not decide for yourself that there are some people, situations or things to which [people, situation, things] the ideas are inapplicable.
+Second, be sure that you do not decide for yourself that there are some people, situations or things to which [people, situation, things] the ideas are inapplicable.
-⁴This [deciding some people, situations or things are inapplicable] will interfere with transfer of training.
+This [deciding some people, situations or things are inapplicable] will interfere with transfer of training.
-⁵The very nature of true perception is that it [true perception] has no limits.
+The very nature of true perception is that it [true perception] has no limits.
-⁶It [true perception] is the opposite of the way you see now.
+It [true perception] is the opposite of the way you see now.

 :::

 ::: details Substituted

 The only general rules to be observed throughout [the training], then, are: First, that the exercises be practiced with great specificity, as will be indicated.
-²Practicing the exercises with specificity will help you to generalise the ideas involved in the training to every situation; in any situation you find yourself, — and to everyone and everything in ithe situation.
+Practicing the exercises with specificity will help you to generalise the ideas involved in the training to every situation; in any situation you find yourself, — and to everyone and everything in ithe situation.
-³Second, be sure that you do not decide for yourself that there are some people, situations or things the ideas are inapplicable.
+Second, be sure that you do not decide for yourself that there are some people, situations or things the ideas are inapplicable.
-⁴Deciding some people,situations or things are inapplicable will interfere with transfer of training.
+Deciding some people,situations or things are inapplicable will interfere with transfer of training.
-⁵The very nature of true perception is that true perception has no limits.
+The very nature of true perception is that true perception has no limits.
-⁶True perception is the opposite of the way you see now.
+True perception is the opposite of the way you see now.
 :::

 ::: details Simplified